 Support for home learning

 Schools should do all they can to support home learning when pupils cannot attend due to the coronavirus pandemic or for health reasons.
 While staying at home due to coronavirus, parents and carers may be worried about their children's development and the effect of missing school or nursery.

-According to the guidance the remote education provided should:
+Schools coronavirus (COVID-19) operational guidance includes a range of recommendations for delivering remote education.
+According to the guidance remote education provided should:

 be equivalent in length to the core teaching pupils would receive in school